-On September 16, Adelaide.
-Wonderful Capital Biotechnology Group and the Australian Federal Government entity, the Green Chemistry Application Centre of the Australian Research Council jointly established a scientific research project "Biorefining and Production of Brown Seaweed Polyphenols and its application in skin health" has completed the milestone report.
+On September 16th, Wonderful Capital Biotechnology Group and the Australian Federal Government entity, the Green Chemistry Application Centre of the Australian Research Council, jointly established a scientific research.
+This milesgtone project report, "Biorefining and Production of Brown Seaweed Polyphenols and its application in skin health" has been completed.
 This report demonstrates the feasibility of extracting phlorotannins, a key component of brown algae polyphenols, from natural eutectic solvents in South Australia, paving the way for further industrial applications.

-Mr. Yifei Xu, Executive President, and Mr. Ziye Wang, Chairman of the broad, together with Professor Wei Zhang and Professor Kirsten Heimann of the National Ocean Center, and Dr. Adele Mastroyannis, Dr. Trung Nguyen, the project research team leader Participated and attended this report.
+Mr Yifei Xu, Executive President, and Mr Ziye Wang, Chairman of the board, together with Professor Wei Zhang and Professor Kirsten Heimann of the National Ocean Center, and Dr Adele Mastroyannis, Dr Trung Nguyen, the project research team leader, participated and attended in this report.

 About the ARC-WCBG training project

 This scientific research project is part of the "Green Chemistry Application and Training Program" between the Federal Research Council and Wonder Capital Biotechnology Group.
-Since January 2019, the federal government has allocated 3.6 million Australian dollars to jointly develop high-value and environmental protection with enterprises.
+Since January 2019, the Federal government has allocated 3.6 million Australian dollars to develop high-value and environmental protection jointly with enterprises.
 Industrial application of technology in the field of biochemistry.
-As one of the important strategic projects of the company, WCBG has set up 5 different technical working groups and a large amount of funds to support the corresponding scientific research and the transformation of later outputs.
-The scientific research program will continue to be carried out in the next 3 years.
+As one of the important strategic projects of the company, WCBG has set up five different technical working groups and contributed significant funds to support the corresponding scientific research and the transformation of later outputs.
+The scientific research program will continue to be carried out in the next three years.

 "Natural anti-photoaging mechanism from seaweed"

-Phlorotannins is a very special polyphenol compound, currently only found in brown algae, especially in the waters near South Australia.
-Phlorotannins in Australian brown algae is a natural protective mechanism developed by brown algae cells against Australia's strong ultraviolet radiation.
-Current research has known that it has the following effects: anti-aging, anti-inflammatory and inhibiting cancer Occurrence, high-efficiency photo-damage protection factor, anti-nerve damage and promote wound healing.
+Phlorotannins is an exceptional polyphenol compound currently only found in brown algae, especially in the waters near South Australia.
+Phlorotannins in Australian brown algae are a natural protective mechanism developed by brown algae cells against Australia's intense ultraviolet radiation.
+Current research has shown that it has the following effects: anti-aging, anti-inflammatory and inhibiting cancer occurrence, high-efficiency photo-damage protection factor, anti-nerve damage and promote wound healing.

-Since its discovery, a large number of studies have focused on its biological activity and efficacy.
+Since its discovery, many studies have focused on its biological activity and efficacy.
 Because of its extremely low water solubility and oxidation sensitivity, the bioavailability of Phlorotannins has been considered too low to be used industrially.
 Both conventional extraction methods and ultrasonic vibration extraction methods are not effective.

-Based on this problem, WCBG has teamed up with Flinders University to develop an innovative extraction process of natural eutectic solvent extraction-enzyme catalysis combined method.
-It is now possible to commercialize products and practice on new generation of skincare products that developed from Phlorotannins.
-Based on the characteristics of polysaccharides and alginate polysaccharides that have a stronger structure in their cell membranes, the research team enhanced the conduction of metabolites by increasing the temperature and changing the viscosity coefficient of the solvent, breaking through the cell wall and releasing under the protection of the group.
+Based on this problem, WCBG has teamed up with Flinders University to develop an innovative extraction process of the natural eutectic solvent extraction-enzyme catalysis combined method.
+It is now possible to commercialise products and practice on a new generation of skincare products developed from Phlorotannins.
+Based on the characteristics of polysaccharides and alginate polysaccharides that have a more robust structure in their cell membranes, the research team enhanced the conduction of metabolites by increasing the temperature and changing the viscosity coefficient of the solvent, breaking through the cell wall and releasing under the protection of the group.
 The polyphenol complexes further reuse the specific characteristics of enzyme catalysis to release the protection and release the target factor.

 *Comparison of efficiency between conventional extraction and ultrasonic extraction and NaDES combined extraction

-During the development process, the scientific research team also discovered that different centrifugal speeds have potential effects on the properties of the extracts.
+During the development process, the scientific research team discovered that different centrifugal speeds have potential effects on the properties of the extracts.
 The original extracts showed significant differences under the conditions of high-speed centrifugation.
-Therefore, in the future scientific research plan, the work team plans to introduce more powerful centrifugal equipment to further verify the results.
+Therefore, the work team plans to introduce more powerful centrifugal equipment to further verify the results in the future scientific research plan.

 * The extracts under high-speed centrifugation show significant differences